Global inflation causing 'horrifying' food insecurity, says IMF Africa head

 Food prices rising againhttps://tmsnrt.rs/3yxJWwo

-(Reporting by Rachel Savage, Marc Jones and Jorgelina do Rosario, editing by Deepa Babington and Louise Heavens)
+(Reporting by Rachel Savage, Marc Jones and Jorgelina do Rosario, additional reporting by Bhargav Acharya, editing by Deepa Babington and Louise Heavens)

 ((Rachel.Savage@thomsonreuters.com;))